 Do you love reading but also want to make sure you don’t break your budget with book purchases? 😉 Reading doesn’t have to cost very much money at all, I promise!
 This post covers my top tips on how to get FREE books!

-Marlena recently emailed in and asked the following question:
+Marlena emailed in and asked the following question:

-I’m motivated by all the books that YOU read!
+I’m motivated by all the books that you read!
 I’ve made me a list of (just) TEN books for this year for myself.
 My library only carries two on my list.
 I can’t afford to go out and buy all these books.
 (I doubt you do the same).
-How can I find all the books I want to read on my tight-stay-at-home-mommy budget?
+How can I find all the books I want to read on my tight stay-at-home-mom budget?
 Thanks for ALL you do! -Marlena

-3. Check Out Books at the Library & Through Inter-Library Loan
+3. Check Out Free Books at the Library & Through Inter-Library Loan

 If you have a relatively small library that doesn’t have a great selection, check and see if they offer Inter-Library loan.
 Most libraries do, and this offers a much, much broader selection.
 You have to request the book and then wait for it to come in, but it’s free–which usually makes it worth a bit of a wait!

 You can also suggest books for your library to purchase.
 They might not heed your suggestion, but it’s always worth a shot.

 4. Borrow Free Books from Friends

 I’m always swapping books with friends–and this is a great way to keep your reading materials varied!
 Just be sure that you keep track of what books you’ve borrowed and loaned out.

 Also, it goes without saying, but return the books in the same condition they were loaned in.
 Otherwise, your friends might not be so excited to loan you books again. 😉